 We are pleased to present to you with this letter the results of the Quarterly Monitoring of the five monitoring wells at the project site.
-This report is required by the Alameda County Health Care Services Agency as outlined in their letters dated May 21 and September 28, 1992.
+This report is required as outlined in letters dated May 21 and September 28, 1992 FROM the Alameda County Health Care Services Agency.